Body BaLancer Group

 If you are interested in the group and/or have questions, please contact Krysten Heath or Dr. Walls-McKay at 434.395.2409.

-This group was started as an office collaboration between the Counseling Center and Office of Disability Resources in the Fall '09 and has continued into the current Spring '14 semester.
+This group was started as an office collaboration between the Counseling Center and Office of Disability Resources in the Fall '09 and will continue in the Fall '14 semester.
 The group is open to any student who has officially registered with the Office of Disability Resources.
-The group meets in the Office of Disability Resources conference room every Thursday from 3:30 PM - 5:00 PM starting January 23rd.
+The group meets in the Office of Disability Resources conference room.

 Advocacy, Communication, and Transition are at the core of what we discuss in this support group format.
 The students who have committed to each other for once a week for the better part of two semesters have found the group to be therapeutic and comfortable enough to openly discuss ideas and conflicts in their lives and process them with each other.